Wellness: Policies & Procedures

 All RIT registered students receive automatic access to the Student Life Center and Field House.
 Students only registered for a wellness class will be provided access if the class is needed to fulfill a graduation requirement.
 Access will be granted upon review by the Student Life Center Main Office.

-Wellness course grades are primarily based on attendance and issued as Satisfactory, Fail or Incomplete.
-Wellness activity classes are a graduation requirement but are not averaged into a student's GPA.
+Wellness activity classes are a graduation requirement but are not averaged into a student's GPA because they are non-credit bearing.

 An Incomplete ("I") may be given to students who do not fulfill attendance and/or course requirements (due to illness, injury or personal reasons) at the instructor's discretion.
 The student is responsible for making arrangements with the instructor to complete the course requirements within two academic quarters following the quarter in which the "I" was issued.
 If not completed within two quarters, the "I" grade is changed to an "F" on the student’s academic transcript.